sameeks/bookingbug-angular/src/test-examples/style-guide.md

 ```

 > Angular treats controllers as constructors so code above will return vm.hello method from constructor function which is totally wrong.
 To fix it just add simply ```return``` as the last line of controller (transpiled js code will have no return statement at all)
-CS supposed to make code more readable - implicit `return` doesn't makes code more readable it makes it vulnerable.
+CS supposed to make code more readable - implicit `return` makes it only more vulnerable.

 2) Use 'ngInject' string literals to assure safe minification process when creating sdk builds. *Bespoke* repository project has to start using gulp-ng-annotate node package when processing sdk scripts.

 In AngularJS any injectable function can be made minification-safe by creating **$inject** property on it with an ordered array of 'dependencies' as a value.
-See example below.
+See the example below.

 ``` coffeescript
 controller = ($log, $uibModal, $state) ->